lacker/coinkit/README.md

 ```

 The send command will keep checking back to see when the money leaves the source
 account.
-Right now it may take 5-10 seconds to process a new send command, so
-have a bit of patience.
+It should just take a second or two to send the money.

 To start off with, all the money is in one account where the passphrase is "mint".
 If you're just poking around, I recommend sending some money from the mint